 Who can access information on arrest warrants in NV?

-- Rolled ten fingerprint card, not electronically scanned prints
+- Rolled ten fingerprint cards, not electronically scanned prints

 - A $21 cashier’s check or money order payable to the Department of Public Safety